7 Leaves Cafe: Artisan

 Artisan is a partnership between 7 Leaves Cafe and Crema Bakery in Fountain Valley, in which drinks from the cafe are served alongside dishes from the bakery in a 3000 sqft brunchlike setting, with decorations being reminiscent of an invitation to a friend's house.
 The restaurant opened in 2021.

 Products

 The chain is known for its variety of teas served cold, which include Thai, milk, soy, matcha, jasmine, herbal, and hibiscus.
 It also has a broad selection of coffees — Vietnamese, house, and black.
 Grass jelly, Aloe vera, boba, and custard pudding can be added onto the drinks themselves.
 The store additionally sells macarons, coming in eight flavors.

 Locations

-The chain has locations in Orange County, Los Angeles County, San Bernardino County, Santa Clara County, Riverside County, Las Vegas, Houston, Dallas, and a satellite store in Duluth, Georgia.
+The chain has locations in Orange County, Los Angeles County, San Bernardino County, Santa Clara County, Riverside County, Las Vegas, Phoenix, Houston, Dallas, and a satellite store in Duluth, Georgia.

 In Southern California, the cafe is popular with students from schools such as USC and Cal State Fullerton.